wongjenn/NYtimes_article_search/README.md

 # NYtimes_article_search

 Practice using the NYTimes article search api with JQuery.
+Pair programming: Elizabeth Jacobs and Jennifer Wong.
-Pair programming, accessing an Api and creating a web window to utilize the API.
+Accessing an Api and creating a web window to utilize the API.